ErpNetDocs/tech/advanced/data-objects/track-changes.md

 >
 > If you try to configure a level lower than the default tracking levels, the option will be ignored.

+### Enable or disable attributes change tracking

+You can configure one of three **rules** which determine how changes are tracked in a certain document type.

+Within the **Track Attribute Changes** field, it is possible to apply one of the following values:

+- **Default** - Allows all changes within the particular document type to be tracked.
+It **does not** apply if the document is marked as transitional.
+- **Force Enable** - Allows all changes to be tracked regardless of whether the document is transitional or not.
+- **Force Disable** - Prevents the ability for field changes to be tracked.

+> [!NOTE]
+> If you create an adjustment document for the purpose of correcting a field in an existing document, changes **will not** be tracked regardless of the **Track Attribute Changes** field configuration.